Jmchek/todo-list/README.md

 - find the project title in local storage and loop through the todos, add to them and re-display
 44. Looks like we will have to turn project module into a "card"-maker, the idea being projects manager looks through localStorage, if it finds a key and a value pair, it will send the data over to project-module to create a container.
 Project-module will accept a key, and a value as arguments then process them
 45. now that we have the project-module correctly placing divs, let's setup the todos display within the project card
+46. thinking of making the todo title and dueDate like the project says, but we have three things that i want to do to it.
+First, click on the todo to expand and see the full thing.
+Second, add an edit button to change todo things (maybe pre-fill a form and once submitted update the data within localStorage?).
+Lastly, delete a todo within the list.

 UX/UI stuff
 1. user opens page to a blank project with a plus icon